winngwephyo9/TestingNote/README.md

 /**
  * @function zoomToAndIsolate
- * @description Zooms the camera to a selected object and makes all other objects in the scene
+ * @description Zooms the camera to a selected object and makes all other objects semi-transparent.
- * semi-transparent to focus attention on the selection.
  * @param {THREE.Object3D} targetObject - The object to isolate and zoom to.
  */
 function zoomToAndIsolate(targetObject) {
     if (!targetObject) return;
+    deIsolateAllObjects();
-    deIsolateAllObjects(); // Ensure no previous isolation is active isIsolateModeActive = true;
+    isIsolateModeActive = true;

-    // Zoom logic
     const box = new THREE.Box3().setFromObject(targetObject);
     if (box.isEmpty()) { isIsolateModeActive = false; return; }
     const center = box.getCenter(new THREE.Vector3());